NirajGhetiya/Bookstore-Management-API/README.md

 ### API Development

-- Define the FastAPI application in `api.py`.
+- Define the FastAPI application in `app.py`.
 - Implement API endpoints using FastAPI routing and validation for user input.
 - Link each endpoint with appropriate service logic.

-### Documentation

-- Integrate Swagger for API documentation, providing detailed descriptions and examples for each endpoint.

 ### Dockerization